diegoscbr/Data-Structures-Projects/README.md

-Here's a README file for your BinTree project:
+Here's a README file for my BinTree project:

 # BinTree Project